Pretty-SFOS/opal-about/README.md

 SPDX-License-Identifier: GFDL-1.3-or-later
 -->

-# 'About' page for Sailfish apps
+# “About” page for Sailfish apps

 A shiny and flexible “About” page supporting license info, contributors, changelogs, donations, etc. in your Sailfish app.